 5-Key Points in Helping A Breast Cancer Patient

 When you get to know that someone you love has been diagnosed with breast cancer, it can be devastating.
 It shakes your whole life.
 You have no idea what to do, what to say, or how to help.
-You want to help, but you honestly and honestly have no idea what do.
-You are afraid of exercising the wrong thing.
+Even if you want to help but have no idea what do.
+In such situation, one is always afraid of exercising the wrong thing.
 Unfortunately, this inaction leaves breast cancer patients in a situation where her basic needs are not being covered.
 She is left in a place where she is uncomfortable to ask for help and is too tired to do it herself.